EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/active-jobs.md

 # Active Jobs

-Active Jobs is an Open OnDemand app that allows you to see which of your jobs have been submitted, are running, or have completed.
+Active Jobs is an app that allows you to see which of your jobs have been submitted, are running, or have completed.

 The Active Jobs app shows a table of running and recently completed jobs.